robang74/chatbots-for-fun/chatgpt-vs-human-real-reasoning.md

 ### PROMPT #2

 Now consider this text (**upload #3**) which is the product of a previous conversation that we had in another session.
 With the addition of this new information, can you tell me more?
-Is your point view is changed?
+Has your point of view changed?
 How and why?

 ---